lakesareadesign/multi.pass/content/plugins/genesis-connect-woocommerce/readme.txt

 * The above information is based on WooCommerce 1.4.4

 == Changelog ==

+= 1.0 =
+* Released 7 August 2018.
+* Add WooCommerce version check support.
+* Reinstate Genesis Featured Products widget.
+(Enable with `add_theme_support( 'gencwooc-featured-products-widget' );`.)
+* Prevent ‘ID was called incorrectly’ error if Genesis Featured Products widget is in use.
+* Remove product Microdata to prevent conflict with JSON-LD from WooCommerce 3.
+* Prevent deprecation notice if Genesis Simple Sidebars is in use.
+* The Genesis Featured Products widget now hides products with a price or sale price of '0' if ‘hide free products’ is ticked.
+* Prevent blank pages if WooCommerce Shop page is not set.
+(Thanks, Tim Jensen!)
+* Prevent fatal error on WooCommerce pages if non-Genesis theme or mobile plugin such as WPtouch is active.
+* Add support for Genesis Scripts to products.
+(Thanks, Graham Washbrook!)
+* The shop page now uses the default site layout if “Default Layout set in Theme Settings” is selected.
+* Show a notice instead of dying if WooCommerce is not active.
+* Show a notice instead of failing silently if a Genesis child theme is not active.
+* Use the default template for product oembeds.
+* Show the Genesis archive headline and intro text on product taxonomy archives if set.
+Fall back to the archive name and description.
+* Allow network activation on WordPress multisite networks.

 = 0.9.10 =
 * Update theme templates for WooCommerce 3.3